eea/eea.googlecharts/README.txt

 2. Large amount of visualizations available: Area, Bar, \
    Bubble, Candlestick, Column, Combo Chart, Gauge, Geo Intensity Maps, Line, Pie, Radar, Scatter, Stepped Area, Table, Tree Map, Motion Charts
 3. Dashboard.
-Group charts into one dashboard.
+Group charts into one or more dashboards.
 4. Add filters to charts or dashboards.
 5. Share any chart.
 Embeddable visualization in any webpage.
 6. Customizable chart options and colors